 Nuuanu Pali was the site of a pivotal battle that made that unification possible.

 In 1795, King Kamehameha had already gained control of the Hawaiian islands to the East.
 So, his army of thousands of Hawaiian soldiers invaded Oahu.

-The Battle of Nuuanu was a historic even where 800 warriors plummeted to their death off a 1,000 foot cliff.
+The Battle of Nuuanu was a historic event where 800 warriors plummeted to their death off a 1,000-foot cliff.
 You can read all about it on the plaque located at this scenic viewpoint.

 17. Wailua Heiaus